Proxed.AI

 The apps directory contains the core applications and services that need to be run.

-• api: The API service that is built with Supabase.
+• api: The core API proxy service built with Hono on Bun.

 • app: The Next.js portal that is used to manage the Proxed.AI platform.